HenrikBechmann/react-infinite-grid-scroller/README.md

   }
 }
 ```
-The host can return 'move', 'copy', 'none', or `undefined` from the `getDropEffect` function. 'none' prevents a drop, 'move' and 'copy' override the item's `dropEffect` value, and `undefined` yields to the value of the item's `dropEffect` property.
+The host can return 'move', 'copy', 'none', or `undefined` from the `getDropEffect` function. 'none' prevents a drop, 'move' and 'copy' override the item's `dropEffect` value, and `undefined` yields to the value of the scroller's `dropEffect` property.

 # Restoring scroll positions coming out of cache